daattali/beautiful-jekyll/capstone/proposal.md

 Your proposal should be:

-- One page or less (minus a possible appendix containing reference material).
+- One page or less (plus a possible appendix containing reference material).
 - Submitted as a pdf file.

 In addition, please provide a one-sentence description of the project for us to put next to your project name for the students to see.
 You can simply indicate this in the email you send upon submission.